This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Thirassia Island

 Most boat trips return to Santorini right after the hot springs.
-However, we recommend choosing a boat tour that includes Thirassia.
-Thirassia or Therasia is another magical island that forms part of the volcanic island group of Santorini.
+However, the boat tour we recommend includes Thirassia or Therasia, another magical island that forms part of the volcanic island group of Santorini.

 This image shows a white cubic house with a blue door in Thirassia.